Touat: History

 Bouda, as well as Sijilmasa, Timbuktu and Gao, are marked on the 1375 Catalan Atlas of Abraham Cresques.
 At some point Bouda was abandoned and replaced by Tamentit as the main ksour of the region.
 Tamentit was more centrally situated and perhaps easier to defend.
-The Arabic geographer and historian Ibn Khaldun (born Tunis 1332, died Egypt 1406) provides a description of Tuat, a place he had not visited himself, in his Kitab al-'Ibar:
+The Arabic geographer and historian Ibn Khaldun (born Tunis 1332, died Egypt 1406) provides a description of Tuat, a place he had not visited himself, in his Kitab al-ibar:

 One of their homelands lies three stages to the south of Sijilmāsa and is called Tuwāt.
 It consists of 200 qușūr strung out from west to east, of which the most easterly is called Tamanțīt, nowadays a flourishing place and a point of departure for merchants who pass to and fro between the Maghrib and the land of Māli of the Sūdān. ...
 The town of Būdā, the most westerly of these qușūr, used to be the point of departure for Wālātan, the outpost of the Mālī territory, but it was abandoned when the bedouin Arabs from the desert of the Sūs took to acts of brigandry on the highway and molesting the caravans.
 They left that place and followed the route to the land of the Sudān by way of Tamanțīt.

 Note that in reality Adrar is 540 km southeast of Sijilmasa, considerably more than the three stages mentioned by Ibn Khaldun.
 Also, the oases are strung out from north-northwest to south-southeast rather than from west to east.

 We learn more about Tuat from a letter written in Latin in 1447 by the Italian Antonio Malfante from 'Tueto' to a merchant in Genoa.
-Malfante describes a village which is believed to be Tamentit: "This locality is a mart of the country of the Moors, to which merchants come to sell their goods: gold is carried hither, and bought by those who come up from the coast.
+Malfante describes a village which is believed to have been Tamentit: "This locality is a mart of the country of the Moors, to which merchants come to sell their goods: gold is carried hither, and bought by those who come up from the coast.
 This place is De Amament [Tamentit], and there are many rich men here.
 The generality, however, are very poor, for they do not sow, nor do they harvest anything, save the dates upon which they subsist.
 They eat no meat but that of castrated camels, which are scarce and very dear."
 He also comments on the Jewish population: "There are many Jews, who lead a good life here, for they are under the protection of the several rulers, each of whom defends his own clients.
 Thus they enjoy very secure social standing.
 Trade is in their hands, and many of them are to be trusted with the greatest confidence."